s-fatemeh-ebrahimi/Formality-Style-Transfer/README.md

 ## a. prepare data:
-The new_exp_fr folder, which include my_embedding_file and five pickle file, is  available on this link:  https://drive.google.com/drive/folders/1T-UlL24VmQOQCRmyX_3D66jbvnG2iogr?usp=sharing
+The new_exp_fr folder, should include embedding_file and five pickle file to start training.

-Data has been prepared in new_exp_fr folder.
-Download this folder from the link above.

 ## b. running train stage: